 By issuing skill identities to African talent, we are building an ecosystem of trust.
 A skill identity contains a person's verified skills, education & work history.
 That means that the information within the Skill Identity, always are authentic and traceable back to its authentic source.
 This is possible by the use of digital identities and blockchain technology.
 This service will build a bridge for global work opportunities for untapped talent and combat invalid certification processes.

 Diwala issued the first set of skill-Identities to students and administrators at Clarke University in Kampala, Uganda in December 2018.

 There is a high amount of certificate fraud in Uganda.
-This harms Ugandan organizations reputation and negatively impact the organization’s’ overall performance, as well as the infrastructure growth of the country.
+This harms Ugandan organisations reputation and negatively impact the organisation’s’ overall performance, as well as the infrastructure growth of the country.
 The Uganda education authorities have until now had limited resources in providing certificates that are unquestionably authentic.
 This has provided ample opportunities for others to exploit this gap in educational authentication.
 In recent years, Uganda has made headlines, due to reports of certificate fraud that had resulted in individuals either receiving unwarranted certification or securing high-ranking posts through falsified documents.